-- Capture ethnicity data and publicise progress – Capturing ethnicity data is important for establishing a baseline and measuring progress.
-It is a crucial step towards an organisation reporting on ethnicity pay differentials.
+- Capture ethnicity data and publicise progress – a crucial step for establishing a baseline and measuring progress on ethnicity pay differentials.

-- Commit at board level to zero tolerance of harassment and bullying – The Race at Work Survey revealed that 25 per cent of ethnic minority employees reported that they had witnessed or experienced racial harassment or bullying from managers.
-Commitment from the top is needed to achieve change.
+- Commit at board level to zero tolerance of harassment and bullying – a commitment from the top is needed to achieve change.

-- Make clear that supporting equality in the workplace is the responsibility of all leaders and managers – Actions can include ensuring that performance objectives for leaders and managers cover their responsibilities to support fairness for all staff.
+- Make clear that supporting equality in the workplace is the responsibility of all leaders and managers – ensuring that performance objectives for leaders and managers cover their responsibilities to support fairness for all colleagues.

-- Take action that supports ethnic minority career progression – Actions can include embedding mentoring, reverse mentoring and sponsorship in their organisations.
+- Take action that supports ethnic minority career progression – will include mentoring, reverse mentoring and sponsorship within the business.